 There are labels on the exterior of the recreation vehicle indicating the location of the grey and black tank drains (also called dump valves).
-Always drain the black water holding tank first so the following grey tank waste water can help rinse any solids or debris from the dump outlet and sewer hose.
+Always drain the black water holding tank first so the grey tank wastewater can help rinse any solids or debris from the dump outlet and sewer hose.

-To make drainage easier, level the RV.

-- 1. Remove the sewer hose housing dust cap, and attach the sewer hose (customer supplied). - 2.
-Place the end of the sewer hose into the approved dump station. - 3.
+- 1. To make drainage easier, level the RV. - Remove the sewer hose housing dust cap and attach the sewer hose (customer supplied). - 3.
+Place the end of the sewer hose into the approved dump station. - 4.
 Open the black tank dump valve (depending on your model the valve may be located under the RV, or on the utility center).
-Close the dump valve when the black water holding tank is empty. - Open the grey tank dump valve (depending on your model the valve will be located under the RV or on the utility center).
-Close the dump valve when the grey holding tank is emptied. - Remove, clean and store the sewer hose. - 6.
+Close the dump valve when the black water holding tank is empty.

+Open the grey tank dump valve (depending on your model the valve may be located under the RV or on the utility center).
+Close the dump valve when the grey holding tank is empty.

+- 6. Remove, clean and store the sewer hose. - 7.
 Close the sewer hose housing dust cap.

-You can locate many dump stations throughout the United States and Canada in Woodall's, Rand McNally Camp Guide, Good Sam Camp Guide, KOA Kampgrounds Camp Guide and various other publications.
-Some fuel stations also have dump stations.
+You can locate dump stations throughout the United States and Canada in Woodall's, Rand McNally Camp Guide,